aarongustafson/aaron-gustafson.com/source/_posts/2015-03-09-bidding-farewell-to-shirley-the-goat.markdown

 I am very thankful to [all of our staff and authors](http://webstandardssherpa.com/about/#staff) and to you, our readers, for making *Web Standards Sherpa* such a fun and rewarding endeavor!
 It was a great run and I count myself lucky to have had a small hand in the creation of so much great content.

 You can find all of the details regarding the conference [over on the Environments for Humans website](http://environmentsforhumans.com/2015/web-sherpa-summit/).
 I hope you’ll consider attending so we can ensure *Web Standards Sherpa*’s excellent content will remain available for years to come.
+Use the discount code SHERPA to save 20% off of the ticket price.